-Letshego Africa : INTEGRATED ANNUAL REPORT 2023
+Letshego Africa : Integrated Annual Report 2023

 Our values

-Our values defne our culture and ways of working.
-They are guiding principles for improving
+Our values deﬁne our culture and ways of working.
+They are guiding principles for improving the lives of our customers.

 CORE BUSINESS HIGHLIGHTS